DETAILED ACTION

 Responses to Applicant’s Remarks

-4).
-Applicant’s arguments on rejection under 35 U.S.C. § 103 is not found persuasive as follows:
+Applicant’s arguments regarding the rejection under 35 U.S.C. § 103 is not found persuasive as follows:

-i).
-Primer design is a routine technique in the art.
-Christen teaches that the primer target sequence is known.
+(i) Christen teaches the sequence that contain the identical SEQ ID NOs as claimed for the primer set.
 Schermer teaches that the RT-LAMP can be used for SARS-COV-2 detection, and Montrasio teaches the principles of primer design and the tools used for the primer design.
-Based on these descriptions, one of ordinary skills would be able to design the claimed primer sets for RT-LAMP through routine experimentation, especially the base claim 9 allows up to 10% variation for the claimed primer sequences.
+Based on these descriptions, one of ordinary skills would be able to design a primer sets as claimed for RT-LAMP through routine experimentation, especially the base claim 9 allows up to 10% variation for the claimed primer sequences.

 known in the field to have the same function, is evidence that the claimed invention